 Focus on the Long Term

 Despite the difficulties, you should push forward and focus on your long-term strategies.
-If you wish to be promoted again and again, you’ll have to acknowledge the fact that you’ll eventually land a leadership role.
+If you wish to get promoted again and again, you may have to acknowledge the fact that you’ll eventually land a leadership role.
 Once there, look at the bigger picture.
 Figure out how your actions will benefit yourself and those below you.
-Figure out how you can assist your team members in their goals while working on your own career aims at the same time.
+Look for a way to assist your team members in their goals while working on your own career aims at the same time.
 Think outside the box, focus on the entire picture, and gain the opportunity to develop yourself and your subordinates simultaneously.
+Take extra responsibilities wherever you can, and additionally, you can enroll in some learner groups similar to International Professional Corporate Training, Hansen Beck to enhance your reputation in the corporate world.

 With this advice, you are now ready to work your way up the public relations career ladder.
 The right combination of determination, knowledge and planning can certainly lead to amazing results.